redrocket-ctf/redrocket_blog/README.md

 You can build it with docker.

-Build containter (will take a while, you have to do this only once):
+Build the containter inside the blog directory, or change $PWD accordingly (will take a while, you have to do this only once):

 `docker run --name red_blog -v "$PWD":/usr/src/app -w /usr/src/app ruby:2.5-buster bash -c "gem install bundler jekyll && bundle install && bundle exec jekyll build"`